Becoming A Montessori Teacher

 In many parts of the United States, a four-year college degree is a requirement to teach at an independent/nonpublic or public school at all age levels; however, except for areas where even independent/nonpublic school teachers are required to hold a state teaching credential, it is not necessary for prospective teachers to have first graduated with a degree in education.
 Many Montessori teachers studied another field first.

-Many parts of the United States allow teachers of preschool children to teach without the requirement of a college degree.
+Many parts of the United States allow preschool teachers to teach without requiring a college degree.

-Because these requirements vary from one place to another, prospective teachers need to check with either local schools or the State Department of Education to determine what the requirements are where they would like to teach.
+Because these requirements vary from place to place, prospective teachers need to check with either local schools or the State Department of Education to determine the requirements where they would like to teach.

 The same rule applies elsewhere around the world.
 It is essential to confirm national and state/provincial regulations.